vadimklimov/flashpipe/docs/flashpipe-cli.md

 ```

 #### CLI flags and environment variables list
-The following is the list of flags for the `sync apim` command and their corresponding environment variable name.
+The following is the list of flags for the `sync apiproxy` command and their corresponding environment variable name.
 The fourth column indicates whether the flag is valid for the specific value of --target.

 | CLI flag name    | Environment variable name  | Mandatory | Applicable for value of --target | Shell expansion supported |
 |------------------|----------------------------|-----------|----------------------------------|---------------------------|